m0hithreddy/Proxifier-For-Linux/README.md

 4)make uninstall(to uninstall software from device)

-If Proxifier is not working take a look at debug_suggestions.txt

 Here's how it works in breif

 1.When you run 'proxifier start n' command from terminal it grabs the required information(username password proxyserverip proxyserverport) from file proxifier.conf.n and writes them to proxifier.conf